What did the Declaration of Independence do?

-First, the Declaration of Independence stated that the United States is an independent nation.
+First, the Declaration of Independence stated that the United States is independent.
 Second, it morally justified the colonists’ actions.
-It includes a long list of grievances, where the authors explain why the British government was unjust and why the American revolution was inevitable.
+It includes a long list of grievances, where the authors explain why the British government was unjust and why the American Revolution was inevitable.

 The declaration also established that the United States is a nation that espouses freedom.
 The declaration pronounces that “all men are created equal” and have the right to “life, liberty, and the pursuit of happiness.”
 It states that people should not rebel over minor issues but that there were compelling reasons to revolt against King George III.

 What Is the Declaration of Independence?

 The Declaration of Independence is a famous proclamation by American revolutionaries who insisted on the right to self-rule.
 The early colonists viewed the British government as doing such a poor job of governing that rebellion was necessary.
 It is an enormously influential document that has inspired people and nations around the world.